 Royal Tyrrell Museum of Paleontology

-The Royal Tyrell Museum is the only museum in Canada dedicated entirely to the story of ancient life.
+- The only museum in Canada dedicated entirely to the story of ancient life.

-If you are interested in participating in one of the hands-on activities, such as the Dino site or the Dig Experience, to find some dinosaur bones, you’ll need to plan a day visit to the museum.
+- Lots of hands-on activities, such as the Dino site or the Dig Experience, to find some dinosaur bones.
 You can find the schedule for the activities here.
 Plan for an extra 90 minutes for each activity.

 Day 2: Dinosaur Trail & Barney’s Adventure Park